Netgate/frr/doc/developer/workflow.rst

   requirement that automated testing must be written that exercises the new feature within our existing CI infrastructure.
 Also the addition of automated testing to cover any pull request is encouraged.

+- All new code must use the current latest version of acceptable code.

+   - If a daemon is converted to YANG, then new code must use YANG.
+   - DEFPY's must be used for new cli
+   - Typesafe lists must be used
+   - printf formatting changes must be used

 .. _signing-off: